KiCad/kicad-source-mirror/Documentation/development/compiling.md

 the availability of support for each option on a given platform.
 This section documents these options and their default values.

-## Case Sensitivity ## {#case_sensitive_opt}

-The KICAD_KEEPCASE option allows you to build KiCad so that the string matching for component names is case sensitive of case insensitive.
-This option is enabled by default.

 ## Advanced Graphics Context ## {#graphics_context_opt}

 The USE_WX_GRAPHICS_CONTEXT option replaces wxDC with wxGraphicsContext for graphics rendering.